Skip to Content

 Easy Egyptian Koshari Recipe

-There are few recipes more synonymous with Egypt than Koshari.
+There are few recipes that are more synonymous with Egypt than Koshari.
 Koshari is the national dish of Egypt.
 Koshari, which is sometimes spelled kushari, is found everywhere in Egypt, and it’s absolutely delicious.

-Often the best local meals are those that have come from a pure necessity.
+Often, the best local meals come from pure necessity.
 And Koshari fits that bill to a tee.
 It’s rich in flavor and full of carbs.
 Combining lentils, chickpeas, rice, and pasta in a rich tomato sauce.
 It’ is authentic Egyptian comfort food.

 Easy Egyptian Koshari recipe